Last Modified: Mar 09, 2023

 Opened: Jul 19, 2019

-Under high availability (HA) configurations, a secondary blade does not receive mirrored updates for security associations (SAs).
+Important: Mirroring of IPsec Security Associations for IPsec high availability (HA) is supported only for IKEv2 tunnels.
+Additionally, code refactoring for IKEv2 for chassis systems and HA mirroring for IPsec was delivered into TMOS version 16.1.0 and we recommend that you use software version 16.1.0 or later if IPsec HA mirroring is a critical requirement.
+Under HA configurations, a secondary blade does not receive mirrored updates for security associations (SAs).
 When a new ike-peer is created, if that peer's IP address is handled by a secondary blade, all IKE negotiation packets are dropped after forwarding between primary and secondary blades.
 But an ike-peer that is present from the start is mistakenly assigned to a primary blade, and thus works correctly.

 After failover from Active to Standby, missing SAs that could not be mirrored are renegotiated, causing tunnel outage until new negotiation concludes.
 After adding a new ike-peer that should negotiate on a secondary blade, all IKE packets vanish, so no tunnel is ever created for such an ike-peer.
-In high availability (HA) configurations, tunnels re-establish after renegotiation, for tunnels that would be assigned to a secondary blade.
-This works, but undercuts the benefit of high availability (HA) for tunnels other than those on a primary blade.
+In HA configurations, tunnels re-establish after renegotiation, for tunnels that would be assigned to a secondary blade.
+This works, but undercuts the benefit of HA for tunnels other than those on a primary blade.

 For a new ike-peer assigned to a secondary blade, restart tmm or the blade, and when the system comes back up, this peer is handled on the primary blade.
 Note: Although this peer can then create a tunnel, any secondary blade is unused by IPsec.